Alice Doesn't Live Here Anymore

 Alice Doesn't Live Here Anymore is a 1974 American romantic comedy drama film directed by Martin Scorsese and written by Robert Getchell.
 It stars Ellen Burstyn as a widow who travels with her preteen son across the Southwestern United States in search of a better life.
 Kris Kristofferson, Billy "Green" Bush, Diane Ladd, Valerie Curtin, Lelia Goldoni, Vic Tayback, Jodie Foster, Alfred Lutter, and Harvey Keitel appear in supporting roles.

-The film premiered at the 27th Cannes Film Festival, where it competed for the Palme d'Or, and it was released theatrically on December 9, 1974, by Warner Bros.
+The film was released theatrically on December 9, 1974, by Warner Bros., and it later premiered at the 28th Cannes Film Festival, where it competed for the Palme d'Or.
 It was a critical and commercial success, grossing $21 million on a $1.8 million budget.
 At the 47th Academy Awards, Burstyn won Best Actress, and Ladd and Getchell were nominated for Best Supporting Actress and Best Original Screenplay.

 The film was adapted into a popular television series, Alice, that aired on CBS from 1976 to 1985.

 Plot

-In Socorro, New Mexico, Alice Hyatt's husband, Donald, a Coca-Cola delivery driver, is killed on the job in a traffic accident.
+In Socorro, New Mexico, Alice Hyatt's abusive husband, Donald, a Coca-Cola delivery driver, is killed on the job in a traffic accident.
 A former singer, Alice sells most of her belongings, intending to take her son, Tommy, to her childhood home of Monterey, California, where she hopes to pursue the singing career she abandoned when she married Donald.

 Their financial situation forces them to take temporary lodgings in Phoenix, Arizona, where she finds work as a lounge singer.
 She meets Ben, a younger, seemingly unmarried man who charms her into a sexual relationship that comes to a sudden end when his wife, Rita, confronts Alice.
 Ben breaks into Alice's apartment while Rita is there and physically assaults Rita in front of Alice.
 He also threatens Alice and smashes up her apartment.
 Fearing for their safety, Alice and Tommy quickly leave town.

 Having spent most of what little money they had on their escape, Alice takes a job as a waitress in Tucson, Arizona, at a local diner owned by Mel.
 There, she bonds with her fellow servers—independent, no-nonsense, outspoken Flo and quiet, timid, incompetent Vera—and meets divorced local rancher David.
 He quickly becomes enamored of Alice, who is wary of pursuing another relationship but begins to warm to him as he establishes a paternal relationship with Tommy.

 Their relationship is threatened when David uses physical force to discipline Tommy.
 Although Alice still dreams of going to Monterey, they reconcile.
 David offers to sell his ranch and move to Monterey, but in the end, Alice decides to stay in Tucson with him.